MinersHavenM43/gamne/README.md

 Released under [GNU General Public License version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), and thus does not come with any warranty.

+It has a [discord server](https://discord.com/invite/qNH8GHk9EU), where you can discuss modding and suggestions for the gamne

+## Gameplay

+Currently, there is no gameplay.
+You can currently only walk around in sinefully-generated biomes, like the forest and the mountains.

 # Compiling
 If you're on Linux, you can run this:
 ```